-The first group is a set of devices which are very sensitive for radiation, they cannot be considered to use outside the protection of Earth’s magnetosphere, moreover it must be checked how much they will suffer for SEE even on relatively benign environment of LEO orbits.
-The second group is immune for small energy particles, but if the device will be use far away from Earth we need to study its susceptibility for effects caused by heavy ions.
-The third group contains devices which are immune for the radiation.
+The first group is a set of devices which are very sensitive for radiation, they cannot be considered to use outside the protection of Earth’s magnetosphere, moreover, it must be checked how much they will suffer for SEE even on the relatively benign environment of LEO orbits.
+The second group is immune for small energy particles, but if the device will be used far away from Earth we need to study its susceptibility for effects caused by heavy ions.
+The third group contains devices which are immune to the radiation.

 Soft error rate (SER)